The Ultimate Guide to Pick & Pack Fulfillment Process

 Have you ever wondered how online orders reach customers from the warehouse?
 Order fulfillment is a complicated process involving a series of interconnected procedures related to receiving and shipping orders.
-And one of the most fundamental procedures in order fulfillment is pick & pack.
+And one of the most fundamental procedures in order fulfillment is pick and pack.

 95% of the companies experience bottlenecks in their order fulfillment process.
 Out of these, 45% face problems in order picking and packing.
 The manual order picking in warehouses consumes a lot of time.
 Walking and manually picking orders accounts for more than 50% of the time associated with picking.
-On average, an order picker can pick 60 to 80 orders per hour as compared to 300 picks per hour when using sorters and conveyors.
+On average, an order picker can pick 60 to 80 orders per hour compared to 300 picks per hour when using sorters and conveyors.

 Similarly, the pick and pack phenomenon also costs warehouses a lot of money.
-The average pick and pack fee for single item orders in the USA increased from 4.27 USD in 2021 to 4.33 USD in 2022 for B2B companies.The cost of warehouse management staff per year in 2022 is also estimated to be $52,800.
-Nearly 170,000 more workers were employed in distribution centers and warehouses in 2021 which is a 13.6% increase in the workforce as compared to the previous year.
+The average pick and pack fee for single-item orders in the USA increased from 4.27 USD in 2021 to 4.33 USD in 2022 for B2B companies.
+The cost of warehouse management staff per year in 2023 is also estimated to be $55,057.

-What Is Pick & Pack Fulfillment?
+What is Pick and Pack Fulfillment?

-Pick and pack order fulfillment occurs in a warehouse when an order is placed from an eCommerce store.
+Pick and pack order fulfillment occurs in a warehouse when an order is placed from an ecommerce store.
 It refers to a process during which customer orders are sourced from inventory, processed, and prepared for delivery.

 How Does Pick, Pack, and Ship Work?

-Many eCommerce stores get pick and pack services from a 3PL provider or manage their own order fulfillment.
+Many ecommerce stores get pick and pack services from a 3PL provider or manage their own order fulfillment.
 In both cases, the process is the same.

 Let’s see how the picking, packing, and shipping processes work!